Why are Python Naming Conventions Important?

 This will help you write a more focused and easy-to-understand code.
 And this will further enhance the quality of your work in Python.

 You can find an extended list of Python naming conventions in the official PEP 8 Style Guide for Python Code.
-If you’d like to boost your Python skillset, check out the rest of the Python tutorials and exercises we’ve created.
+If you’d like to boost your Python skillset, check out our Working with Text Files in Python course.
 Or learn everything there is to know about Python programming in the 365 Learning Python Programming Guide.

 Ready to take the next step towards a career in data science?